 IV.
 The Commercial Driver’s License (CDL) Manual

-Below is the book’s fourth chapter, “The Commercial Driver’s License (CDL) Manual.”
-If you’d like to receive a copy of our trucking book, Understanding Motor Carrier Claims, Sixth Edition, please fill out the form at the bottom of this page.
-If you have any questions and would like to speak with an Atlanta, Georgia trucking accident attorney, contact Fried Goldberg LLC today.
+Below is the fourth chapter, “The Commercial Driver’s License (CDL),” of Understanding Motor Carrier Claims, Sixth Edition, a book from Fried Goldberg LLC, about the complexities of truck accident litigation.
+Plaintiff’s attorneys can request a complimentary copy.
+If you have any questions and would like to speak with an Atlanta, Georgia trucking accident attorney, contact us today.

 Each state has its own Commercial Driver’s License (CDL) Manual that contains similar model language on safe operations of a commercial vehicle.
 The CDL Manual establishes rules and guidelines that the professional truck driver must be knowledgeable of in order to obtain a CDL and comprises industry standards that must be followed by drivers and trucking companies.
 A failure to follow the provisions of the CDL Manual is evidence of negligence on the part of the driver and/or trucking company.